Classes + Testing

 - JavaScript Object Notation (JSON) for serialization and deserialization.

-- Unit testing using Mocha (opens in a new tab) and Chai (opens in a new tab).
+- Unit testing using test runners (opens in a new tab).

 1 Modules